 Where does the money come from to support the different management activities?

-Funding will be obtained through a number of sources which include but are not limited to…
+Funding will be obtained through several sources which include but are not limited to…

 - Forest Products Association of Nova Scotia

 What are the steps to participating in the PLMP (Private Land Management Program) and getting work done on my woodlot?